SophieCharlotteK/AtomicChessOS-1/src/src_qtui/README.md

 To finally switch the a menu the function `switch_menu(QString _container_name)` can be used, for simple menu switching.
 It also poulates a variable called `last_menu_opened`, this stores the menu name the user comes from and makes its possible to switch back to the previous menu.
-This functionally comes handy, for the settings menu, which can be opened from every other menu and by closing the settings menu the user redirect back to the prevous menu.
+This functionally comes handy, for the settings menu, which can be opened from every other menu and by closing the settings menu the user redirect back to the previous menu.

 ```c++
 switch_menu("ls_container"); //SHOW LOGIN MENU